Updated August 28, 2019

 Why organizations do not test BI...

 - Time constraints.
-BI projects are under constant pressure to be delivered quicker.
+BI projects are under constant pressure to be delivered faster.
 What some organizations may not realize is that the easiest phase to reduce time is testing.

 - Budget constraints.
 The thinking is that testing is too expensive and can't dedicate a testing team.